 We have based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
-These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including, among other things: the success, cost and timing of our product development activities and clinical trials; our expectations about the timing of achieving regulatory approval and the cost of our development programs; our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; the commercialization of our product candidates; our ability to attract collaborators with development, regulatory and commercialization expertise; our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates; future agreements with third parties in connection with the commercialization of our product candidates; our ability to maintain, expand, protect and enforce our intellectual property property look on a bility to operate our business without infringing, misappropriating or otherwise violating the intellectual property rights of third parties; the size and growth potential of the markets for our product candidates, and our ability to serve those markets; the rate and degree of market acceptance of our product candidates; regulatory developments in the United States and foreign countries; our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; the success of competing therapies that are or may become available; and our ability to ocntract with third-party suppliers and manufacturers and their ability to perform adequately; the success of competing therapies that are or may become available; and our ability to contract with third-party suppliers and manufacturers and their ability
+These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including, among other things: the success, cost and timing of our product development activities and clinical trials; our expectations about the timing of achieving regulatory approval and the cost of our development programs; our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; the commercialization of our product candidates, if approved; our plans to research, develop and commercialize our product candidates; our ability to attract collaborators with development, regulatory and commercialization expertise; our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates; future agreements with third parties in connection with the commercialization of our product candidates; our ability to maintain, expand, protect and enforce our intellectual property property lot operate our business without infringing, misappropriating or otherwise violating the intellectual property rights of third parties; the size and growth potential of the markets for our product candidates, and our ability to serve those markets; the rate and degree of market acceptance of our product candidates; regulatory developments in the United States and foreign countries; our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; the success of competing therapies that are or may become available; and our ability to attract and retain key scientific or management personnel.
+These risks are not exhaustive.
+New risk factors emerge from time to time and it is not possible for our management to predic